Anna-Lukowska/Anna-Lukowska/README.md

 **Aspiring Data Analyst** | SQL, Excel, VBA, Power BI, Tableau

 📚 Short summary
-- Currently and Engineer that wants to evolve into Data Analyst.
+- Currently an Engineer that wants to evolve into Data Analyst.
-- Practical projects: SQL queries, dashboards.
+- Practical projects: SQL Queries, Dashboards, Excel VBA.
-- Looking for a position as a Data Analyst / Junior Data Analyst.
+- Looking for a position as a Data Analyst.

 🔭 Some of my projects